The Quick Verdict

 What finding a housemate on CoHabby looks like

 There's no paywall for seekers.
 You can view full profiles, read messages, and connect with potential housemates without paying anything.
-Landlords listing rooms pay between $1.99 and $9.99 per month.
+Landlords listing rooms pay $2.99 per month.
 And there's a native app on iOS and Android, so you're not pinching and zooming on a web page designed for a 2005 desktop browser.

 The Numbers That Matter